ouspg/CryptoCourse/Week7Exercises/readme.md

 Alice has sent you her [public share](unsafe_ga.txt) of the DH protocol.

-**2.1** Find out what is the order of Alice's share i.e the smallest integer d for which Alice's share to the dth power equals 1 mod p.
+**2.1** Find out what is the order of Alice's share, i.e, *the smallest integer d for which Alice's share to the dth power equals 1 mod p.*

 **2.2** How many possibilities there are for your common shared secret with the given Alice's share?
 Does this number depend on your choice of your secret exponent?
 Why or why not?